- Learn about your health insurance coverage

 - Make an appointment with your health care provider(s) before you leave for college.
 Talk about your concerns and your symptoms.
 Having a plan for when you experience symptoms will give you control and comfort.

-- Be sure to have prescriptions filled with enough refills to last until you return to your health care provider for a follow-up visit.
+- Be sure to have prescriptions filled with enough refills to last until you return to your health care provider for a follow-up visit or a way to contact your HCP if refills are needed in the interim.

 - Schedule follow-up visits with your health care provider ahead of time so you can be seen during semester breaks.